minecraft-dev/mcdev.io/_docs/faqs.markdown

 {% include h title="I installed the plugin and it didn't detect my current projects.
 What can I do?" tag="detect" %}

 Usually Maven projects will be detected immediately on startup, but Gradle projects won't always automatically detect.
-Minecraft Dev IntelliJ plugs into the Maven and Gradle plugin loading system to gather information about the project, so sometimes a project refresh is necessary to re-detect the project as a Minecraft project.
+Minecraft Dev plugs into the Maven and Gradle plugin loading system to gather information about the project, so sometimes a project refresh is necessary to re-detect the project as a Minecraft project.

 For Maven to refresh the project, right click on the `pom.xml` and choose `Maven -> Reimport`.